 - Baccano!: Graham is pretty much convinced that Ladd is the second coming of Christ.

-- Isidro from the Berserk manga admires Guts to the point of wanting to copy Guts' fighting style, until Guts tells him that things like different height and speed would make BFS wielding for someone as small as Isidro nearly impossible.
+- Isidro admires Guts to the point of wanting to copy Guts' fighting style, until Guts tells him that things like different height and speed would make BFS-wielding for someone as small as Isidro nearly impossible.